infinitydawn/HW2-Web-Apps/README.md

 - Test the website on different browsers and devices for compatibility.

 ## Credits
-This project was completed by our team for a web development class.
+This practice project was completed by me for a web development class.

 Thank you for viewing the Pairs Olympic Games website.